Deepakc766/Neural-Machine-Translation/README.md

+Rank in Training phase : 67/150

+Rank in testing phase :78/150

+final score=0.32

 # Neural Machine Translation (English to Indian Languages)

 This repository contains the implementation of a Neural Machine Translation (NMT) system designed to translate English sentences into Indian languages, specifically Hindi and Bengali.
 The project is developed using the sequence-to-sequence (encoder-decoder) paradigm and follows a systematic progression from basic recurrent models to attention-based architectures.
 Work on transformer-based models is currently in progress.
 All models are trained from scratch using PyTorch, without relying on pre-trained transformer language models, in accordance with competition rules.